wombleton/gitlaw-nz/acts/E/Electricity Industry Act 2010.md

 [s 123][162]

-##### 1

-*   Agreement between Meridian Energy Limited and Transit New Zealand, dated April 2008, entitled ""Agreement in relation to water rights"".
+*   1 Agreement between Meridian Energy Limited and Transit New Zealand, dated April 2008, entitled Agreement in relation to water rights.

-##### 2

-*   Agreement between Meridian Energy Limited and Her Majesty The Queen acting by and through the Director-General of Conservation, dated September 2006, entitled ""Compensatory funding agreement"".
+*   2 Agreement between Meridian Energy Limited and Her Majesty The Queen acting by and through the Director-General of Conservation, dated September 2006, entitled Compensatory funding agreement.

-##### 3

-*   Agreement between Meridian Energy Limited and the Mackenzie District Council, dated January 2008, entitled ""Agreement in relation to water rights"".
+*   3 Agreement between Meridian Energy Limited and the Mackenzie District Council, dated January 2008, entitled Agreement in relation to water rights.

-##### 4

-*   Agreement between Meridian Energy Limited and Royal Forest & Bird Protection Society of New Zealand Incorporated, undated, entitled ""Agreement in relation to water rights"".
+*   4 Agreement between Meridian Energy Limited and Royal Forest & Bird Protection Society of New Zealand Incorporated, undated, entitled Agreement in relation to water rights.

-##### 5

-*   Agreement between Meridian Energy Limited and Central South Island Fish and Game Council, dated 24 September 2008, entitled ""Agreement in relation to water rights"".
+*   5 Agreement between Meridian Energy Limited and Central South Island Fish and Game Council, dated 24 September 2008, entitled Agreement in relation to water rights.

-##### 6

-*   Agreement between Meridian Energy Limited and New Zealand Recreational Canoeing Association Incorporated and Tekapo Whitewater Trust, dated 30 September 2009, entitled ""Agreement in relation to water rights"".
+*   6 Agreement between Meridian Energy Limited and New Zealand Recreational Canoeing Association Incorporated and Tekapo Whitewater Trust, dated 30 September 2009, entitled Agreement in relation to water rights.

-##### 7

-*   Agreement between Electricity Corporation of New Zealand Limited and Lower Waitaki Irrigation Company Limited, Maerewhenua District Water Resource Co.
-Limited and Morven, Glenavy, Ikawai Irrigation Company Limited, dated 26 November 1990, entitled ""Agreement in relation to water rights"".
+*   7 Agreement between Electricity Corporation of New Zealand Limited and Lower Waitaki Irrigation Company Limited, Maerewhenua District Water Resource Co.
+Limited and Morven, Glenavy, Ikawai Irrigation Company Limited, dated 26 November 1990, entitled Agreement in relation to water rights.

-##### 8

-*   Agreement between Electricity Corporation of New Zealand Limited and Benmore Irrigation Company Limited, dated 26 November 1990, entitled ""Agreement in relation to water rights"".
+*   8 Agreement between Electricity Corporation of New Zealand Limited and Benmore Irrigation Company Limited, dated 26 November 1990, entitled Agreement in relation to water rights.

-##### 9

-*   Agreement between Meridian Energy Limited and Te Rūnanga o Ngāi Tahu, dated 2 August 2000, entitled ""Waitaki catchment deed of agreement"".
+*   9 Agreement between Meridian Energy Limited and Te Rūnanga o Ngāi Tahu, dated 2 August 2000, entitled Waitaki catchment deed of agreement.

-##### 10

-*   Agreement between Meridian Energy Limited and Mount Cook Salmon Limited, dated 24 May 1999, entitled ""Agreement to lease"".
+*   10 Agreement between Meridian Energy Limited and Mount Cook Salmon Limited, dated 24 May 1999, entitled Agreement to lease.

-##### 11

-*   The head agreement between Electricity Corporation of New Zealand Limited and---
+*   11 The head agreement between Electricity Corporation of New Zealand Limited and---

     *   (a) Her Majesty The Queen acting by and through the Minister of Conservation; and